AdamAmusa/crytpo_workflow/README.md

 ### 5. Use of Capacitor Native Plugin
-The app implements Ionic's Browser Capacitor for native browser functionality.
+    This app uses Ionic's Browser Capacitor to access the native functionality of opening a browser on a mobile device.

 **Import:**
 <br>